16n-faderbank/16n-faderbank.github.io/index.md

 ## Talking about 16n

-I recommend `#16nfaderbank` as hashtag for talking about 16n, for _reasons_.
+I recommend `#16nfaderbank` as a hashtag for talking about 16n, for _reasons_.
 (The more obvious hashtag already appears to have less savoury connotations.)